-USA Compression GP, LLC will have a conflicts committee to which the board of directors will appoint independent directors to review specific matters that the board believes may involve conflicts of interest between us, our limited partners and USA Compression Holdings.
-The conflicts committee will determine if the resolution of the conflict of interest in any manner referred to it is fair and reasonable to us.
+As set forth in the GP Agreement, USA Compression GP, LLC may, from time to time, have a conflicts committee to which the board of directors will appoint independent directors and which may be asked to review specific matters that the board believes may involve conflicts of interest between us, our limited partners and USA Compression Holdings.
+The conflicts committee will determine the resolution of the conflict of interest in any manner referred to it in good faith.
 The members of the conflicts committee may not be officers or employees of our general partner or directors, officers, or employees of its affiliates, including USA Compression Holdings, and must meet the independence and experience standards established by the New York Stock Exchange and the Exchange Act to serve on an audit committee of a board of directors, and certain other requirements.
 Any matters approved by the conflicts committee in good faith will be conclusively deemed to be fair and reasonable to us, approved by all of our partners and not a breach by our general partner of any duties it may owe us or our unitholders.
+For a detailed discussion of the potential conflicts of interest we face and how they will be resolved, see "Conflicts of Interest and Fiduciary Duties-Conflicts of Interest."

-In addition, USA Compression GP, LLC will have an audit committee of at least three directors who meet the independence and experience standards established by the New York Stock Exchange and the Exchange Act.
+In addition, USA Compression GP, LLC will have an audit committee comprised of directors who meet the independence and experience standards established by the New York Stock Exchange and the Exchange Act.
 The audit committee will assist the board of directors in its oversight of the integrity of our financial statements and our compliance with legal and regulatory requirements and corporate policies and controls.
 The audit committee will have the sole authority to retain and terminate our independent registered public accounting firm, approve all auditing services and related fees and the terms thereof, and preapprove any non-audit services to be rendered by our independent registered public accounting firm.
 The audit committee will also be responsible for confirming the independence and objectivity of our independent registered public accounting firm.
 Our independent registered public accounting firm will be given unrestricted access to the audit committee.